Demo

 2. Run docker push joshuadirga/demo-5:v1.0.0 to push to Dockerhub

-3. Check that your image is on .
+3. Check that your image is on Dockerhub.

 5. SSH into your VM by clicking the "SSH" button under the "Connect" column

-6. Follow steps 1 on the and the to install Docker and Docker Compose.
+6. Follow steps 1 on the Docker installation guide and the Docker Compose installation guide to install Docker and Docker Compose.
 (Make sure in the drop down choose the one with the latest ubuntu version)

 7. Pull your Docker image from Dockerhub using sudo docker pull joshuadirga/demo-5:v1.0.0 Check that it successfully pulled by listing the images on your VM using sudo docker images